fylgja/site/src/components/list.md

 preview: "list.png"
 ---

-The list component add more control on how you can style lists.
+The list component adds more control on how you can style lists.

 By adding a custom marker option with full flexibility to style and animate.

 ## Installation